lifepillar/vim-mucomplete/Readme.md

 # Getting Started

 MUcomplete requires Vim 7.2 compiled with `+insert_expand` and `+menu`.
-Automatic completion is available in Vim 7.4 or later.
+Automatic completion works in Vim 7.4.775 or later (Vim 7.4.784 or later recommended).
 MUcomplete is developed and tested on Vim 8.
-It works in NeoVim as well.
+NeoVim is supported, too.

 Installation does not require anything special.
 If you need help, please read [How to Install]